agusain2001/Binance_Testnet/README.md

 # Binance Futures Trading Bot (Testnet) with Streamlit UI

-This project is a simplified trading bot that interacts with the Binance Futures Testnet.
+- This project is a simplified trading bot that interacts with the Binance Futures Testnet.
 It provides a user-friendly interface built with Streamlit to place market and limit orders, check order statuses, and view account balances.
+- Also you can visit (https://agusain2001-binance-testnet-main-kotwya.streamlit.app/)
 ## 🚀 Features

 * **Testnet Focused:** Operates exclusively on the Binance Futures Testnet, ensuring no real funds are at risk.